 It's 144hz with FreeSync Premium for tear-free gameplay, and of course, its response time is staggeringly low coming in at just 1ms.

-Others features include HDR for immersive visuals, USB-C ports so you can pair this monitor with your laptop or mac easily, advanced ergonomics, plus VESA compatibility in case you want to attach it to your own monitor arm.
+Other features include HDR for immersive visuals, USB-C ports so you can pair this monitor with your laptop or mac easily, advanced ergonomics, plus VESA compatibility in case you want to attach it to your own monitor arm.

-Asus ROG Swift PG32UQ
+Best HDMI 2.1 Monitor Asus - Asus ROG Swift PG32UQ

 Alongside the above, ASUS are also releasing this powerhouse HDMI 2.1 monitor, which comes with some seriously impressive firepower (and looks!)